List of Southeastern Conference champions: Men's basketball

 All 16 SEC members play men's basketball.

-Although this article lists both regular-season and tournament champions, the SEC has awarded its official men's basketball championship based solely on regular-season record since the 1950–51 season, whether or not the tournament existed at a given time.
-The tournament, however, does determine the SEC's automatic berth in the NCAA tournament.
+Although this article lists both regular-season and tournament champions, the SEC previously awarded its official men's basketball championship based solely on the regular-season record from the 1950–51 season through the 1977–78 season.
+Since the 1978–79 season, the tournament has determined the SEC's automatic berth in the NCAA tournament.